communitiesuk/eip-ero-register-checker-api/README.md

 Note: AWS CLI must be installed on the developer workstation as a pre-requisite.

 #### Running Tests
-In order to run the tests successfully, you will first need to set the `LOCALSTACK_API_KEY` environment variable (i.e. within your .bash_profile or similar).
-Then run:

 ```
 $ ./gradlew check
 ```

 This will run the tests and ktlint.
 (Be warned, ktlint will hurt your feelings!)

 #### Building docker images